German 'Shariah Police' retrial starts in Wuppertal | DW | 20.05.2019

 Seven men accused of forming a "Shariah Police" brigade in western Germany have gone on trial.
 The group allegedly patrolled the streets of Wuppertal in orange vests, telling people to abstain from music and alcohol.

-The retrial of seven alleged members of a self-proclaimed "Sharia Police" vigilante group began in the western city of Wuppertal on Monday.
+The retrial of seven alleged members of a self-proclaimed "Shariah Police" vigilante group began in the western city of Wuppertal on Monday.

 The men were cleared of wrongdoing in 2016, but the case is now being heard again following a higher court's decision last year to overturn the acquittal.